-Take Charge of Your Economic Life and Live Your Dreams: Manage Your Personal Finances Like a Boss
+Take Charge of Your Economic Life: Manage Your Personal Finances Like a Boss

 Having been a financial adviser at one time, I've seen a lot of what went for financial wisdom at the personal level change dramatically over the years, even though what made sense in the fairly recent past, makes little sense today for a growing number of people.

-In this first section I want to cover something that applies to all people, and that is to live debt free, or with as little debt as possible.
-There is nothing that provides you with more liberty, and it gives you many options while protecting you from unpredictable events that can bring your financial house come crashing down on you.
+In this first section, I want to cover something that applies to all people, and that is to live debt-free, or with as little debt as possible.
+There is nothing that provides you with more liberty, and it gives you many options while protecting you from unpredictable events that can bring your financial house to come crashing down on you.

 For me, I've lived debt-free for well over two decades, with the exception of a small store card used for the purpose of maintaining a high credit rating.
 You may ask why I want to maintain a high credit rating if I have no plans to take out a loan of any type.

 The answer is there are times when applying for certain types of buying options you can work out a deal because you have credit, even if you don't plan on using it.